- Teaches students:

 - January 2009

 Hello!
-My name is Charlea Lyn G. and I want to begin by thanking you for taking a look at my profile.
+My name is Charlea Lyn, and I want to begin by thanking you for taking a look at my profile.
 It has always been one of my firm beliefs that anyone can sing as singing can be defined by “uttering words or sounds in succession with musical modulations of the voice.”
 Therefore, with this mentality in mind I feel as though it is not a job, but more a privilege to be able to teach people to sing.

-Although it was my personal decision to pursue opera and classical music, I have experience in musical theatre and am comfortable teaching a variety of genres.
+Although it is my personal decision to pursue opera and classical music, I have experience in musical theatre and am comfortable teaching a variety of genres.
 I truly believe that although each genre is different, the foundation and principles of healthy singing are the same.

 Not every teacher is right for every student.
-However, I will do my best to give all my students lessons in a comfortable and productive learning environment.
+However, I do my best to give all my students lessons in a comfortable and productive learning environment.
 I hope that you will take the next step of your path towards healthy and beautiful vocal production with me.
 Thank you for your time and consideration and I hope to hear from you soon!

 Five years ago, my daughter at the age of 12 showed interest in classical singing.
 We were so lucky to find Charlea to hold her hand, give her introduction to classical singing, and through out the next 3 years, my daughter took weekly lessons with Charlea.
 With Charlea's help and guidance, my daughter was able to shine in her classes and secured many solo performances throughout high school.